Dear Members,

 (a) Audit Committee

-The Audit Committee comprises of the following members at present: -
+The Audit Committee comprises of the following members as on 31st March, 2025: -

 Composition

 The Company has a qualified and Independent Audit Committee which acts as a link between the Statutory and Internal Auditors and the Board of Directors.
-The terms of reference of the Audit Committee cover the matters specified for Audit Committee in the SEBI Listing Regulations and Section 177 of the Companies Act, 2013.
+The terms of reference of the Audit Committee cover the matters specified for Audit Committee in the SEBI LODR Regulations and Section 177 of the Companies Act, 2013 as may be amended from time to time.

 (b) Stakeholders Relationship Committee